liodali/ContainerPub/docs_site/dev_docs/content/docs/dart-cloud-cli.md

 - `@cloudFunction` annotation present
 - No `main()` function
 - Security checks (no process execution, FFI, mirrors)

+**Post-Deployment:**
+- Function ID is stored in `.dart_tool/function_config.json`
+- Can be used for subsequent updates or local invocations

 ### list
 List all deployed functions.